Tell Us Your Favorite Food, and We’ll Tell You Where You’re From

 Whatever you may call it, we’re talking about a flat and dense cake made with flour, butter, sugar, and eggs that was invented by accident in the 1930s when a baker used the “gooey butter” (intended as a coating for gooey things like stollen and Danish pastries) instead of the regular baking butter.
 Needless to say, the cake came out “gooey” but quickly won a following.

 Verdict: If gooey butter cake is your favorite, then you’re probably from St. Louis.
 If you call it “ooey gooey butter cake,” you probably are just a fan of the Food Network.
 If that’s the case, then you might not realize that the Food Network’s chefs keep a lot of their best secrets close to the apron.
-No worries, we’ve got the scoop on all the things celebrity chefs won’t tell you.

 You might have first heard of “loose meat” (it’s literally loose meat: unformed, finely ground hamburger meat) from watching the television show, Roseanne.
 Even though Roseanne took place in Illinois, we know darn well that if you count loose meat among your favorite foods, you’re probably not from Illinois, but from Iowa.
 In that case, it’s likely you’ve enjoyed a loose meat sandwich or two or three from the iconic Maid-Rite, which basically has one item on the menu.
 Can you guess what it is?
 Hint: It’s loose meat.